schlegelp/CATMAID-to-Blender/README.md

 request and analyze data.
 Tested with Blender 2.92 and CATMAID 2020.02.15

 ## Important notice
-As of version `7.0.0` this plugin is compatible with Blender 2.9x (2.8x should also work but I haven't tested it).
-This unfortunately also makes it incompatible with older Blender versions (i.e. 2.7x).
+As of version `7.0.0` this plugin is compatible with Blender 2.9x (2.8x and 3.x should also work but I haven't tested it).
+This unfortunately also makes it incompatible with older Blender <=2.7x.

 I took this opportunity to do a full refactor of the code to make things faster and easier to maintain.
 This includes dropping a bunch of functionality and to focus on the visualization aspects.

-Notably I removed:
+Notably, I removed:

 - coloring neurons by user
 - importing pairs of neurons